-Hattis Law is investigating complaints that Western Digital secretly switched many of its hard drives, including its WD Red hard drives, to inferior shingled magnetic recording (SMR) technology, deceiving and harming consumers.
+Hattis Law has filed a lawsuit against Western Digital Corporation alleging that Western Digital secretly switched many of its hard drives, including its WD Red NAS hard drives, to inferior shingled magnetic recording (SMR) technology, deceiving and harming consumers.

 Western Digital initially denied the secret switch, but after public pressure had no choice but to finally admit what they had done.

 The affected HDD (hard disk drive) models are:

 - 3.5″ WD Red 2TB, 3TB, 4TB, 6TB

 - 3.5″ WD Blue 2TB, 6TB

 (SKUs: WD20EZAZ, WD60EZAZ)

 If you bought one of these Western Digital hard drives and believe you have been a victim of this fraud, please contact us about your experience.

 You may have a claim and qualify to be a plaintiff in the class action lawsuit.